citp/privacy-policy-historical/s/sp/spi/spiceworks.com.md

 We make good faith efforts to provide you access to your personal information upon request and to let you correct such data if it is inaccurate and delete it, when reasonably possible.
 If your personally identifiable information changes, you may update it using the "Update Profile" link at the bottom of the email newsletter.
 You can manage your personal profile information by visiting the URL: <http://community.spiceworks.com/profile>

+You have control over your Spiceworks user profile and related privacy settings and can edit such to remove information that you do not want others to see publicly.

 ### Information Confidentiality and Security

 We use SSL to protect the personal information transmitted between the Spiceworks Desktop and Spiceworks.
-Access to this information is strictly limited to Spiceworks employees and contracted third parties, as needed, in order to operate, develop or improve the Service.
+Access to this information is strictly limited to Spiceworks employees and contracted third parties, as needed, in order to operate, develop or improve the service.
 These individuals have been subject to prior background checks and are bound by confidentiality obligations.
 They may be subject to discipline, including termination and criminal prosecution, if they fail to meet these obligations.
 When we use third parties to assist us, we require that they comply with all the same confidentiality and security measures.

 ### Third-Party Sites

-Please be aware that other websites that may be accessed through our Service may collect personally identifiable information about you.
+Please be aware that other websites that may be accessed through our service may collect personally identifiable information about you.
 Please note that the privacy policies of these sites may differ from those of Spiceworks.
 Spiceworks is not responsible for the privacy policies and practices of any linked web site.
 This Privacy Policy does not cover the information practices of those third-party websites linked to our site.
 We encourage you to read the privacy statement of any web site you may visit.

 ### Children's Privacy

-This Service is not intended for or directed to persons under the age of 15.
-Any person who provides their information to the Company through the account login page for new customers or any other part of the Service represents to the Company that they are 15 years of age or older.
+This service is not intended for or directed to persons under the age of 15.
+Any person who provides their information to the Company through the account login page for new customers or any other part of the service represents to the Company that they are 15 years of age or older.

 ### Legal Disclaimer